ga-wdi-lessons/angular-on-rails/readme.md

 ### Single-page on multi-page

-The app we're creating today will be a single-page app that is part of a greater multi-page app -- like Google Maps is part of Google.
+The app we're creating today will be a single-page app that could fit into a greater multi-page app, not unlike Google Maps and Google.

 We'll cover how to make specific assets -- stylesheets and Javascripts -- apply to specific pages.
 Until now, every page in your Rails apps used the same stylesheet.